Charlie Bell (footballer, born 1894): Playing career

-He started his footballing career as a junior with Dumfries Wanderers and after a short spell at Castle Douglas side, Douglas Wanderers, he decided to move down south, signing for Carlisle City.
-He then played for other clubs south of the border, namely Woolwich Arsenal, Chesterfield, Barrow and Queens Park Rangers in a career impacted by World War I.
+Charlie started his footballing career as a junior with Dumfries Wanderers and after a short spell at Castle Douglas side, Douglas Wanderers, he decided to move down south, signing for Carlisle City.
+Charlie then played for other clubs south of the border, namely Woolwich Arsenal, Chesterfield, Barrow and Queens Park Rangers in a career impacted by World War I.

 Coaching and management

 After coaching jobs at Sporting Clube de Portugal, Reading and Notts County, he became a full-time manager at Wigan Borough.
-He left England for Italy, where he coached Padova from 1927 to 1928.
+Charlie left England for Italy, where he coached Padova from 1927 to 1928.
 He came back to Lisbon with Sporting Clube de Portugal in 1928.
-In 1932, he was the first Marseille manager in the newly founded French professional football championship.
+In 1932, Charlie was the first Marseille manager in the newly founded French professional football championship.
 In France, he had also a stint at Nice.

-He came back to England in 1935, with Mansfield Town and then managed Bournemouth for three years.
+Charlie came back to England in 1935, with Mansfield Town and then managed Bournemouth for three years.